doczjs/docz/examples/monorepo/README.md

 # Docz Gatsby Mono Repo Example

-This example shows you how you can use docz as a [Gatsby Theme](https://www.gatsbyjs.org/blog/2018-11-11-introducing-gatsby-themes/) inside your project as part of a monorepo.
+This example shows you how you can use docz at the root of your monorepo.

 ## Using `create-docz-app`